deitz88/Stratego/README.md

  <h2>Next Steps</h2>
  Given more time and knowledge on this project, i would like to:
  <ol></br>
+<li>Added move logic to be only able to move one square at a time per player</li>
+<li>Add a place where "dead" pieces go wiht their rank, so that each player may know what pieces are left</li>
+<li>Add a pop-up display for battle outcomes, and change player rather than alert</li>
 <li>Create options for different colors of pieces and game boards during start section of the game</li>
  <li>Add a simplistic AI for player VS computer play</li>
  <li>Enlarge the gameboard, and add the full spectrum of pieces and abilities
        <ul>